Code-Institute-Submissions/Shounen-flip/README.md

 **When deploying my memory game from github, I followed these steps:**

 * Log onto GitHub.
-* on the left side of the screen, select the repository with the name " **xxkaminaxx.github.io-Shounen-flip-** "
+* on the left side of the screen, select the repository with the name " **Shounen-flip** "
 * Then from the menu items I selected Settings.
 * I scrolled down till I got to the GitHub Pages section.
 * within that section, I clicked the button under "**source**" labelled "**None**" and selected Master Branch